Location: Lincoln, United Kingdom

 Period(s) of Occupation: Roman, Medieval

 Minimum Length of Stay for Volunteers: One week

 Room and Board Arrangements

-Optional self-catering accommodation during your attendance on the Field School is available in Bishop Grosseteste’s Halls dormitories at an additional cost (check-in on Sunday 10th June, check-out on Monday 9th July).
+Optional self-catering accommodation during your attendance on the Field School is available in Bishop Grosseteste’s Halls dormitories at an additional cost (check-in on Sunday June 10th, check-out on Monday July 9th).
 Located in the historic heart of Roman and medieval Lincoln, the accommodation comprises individual bedrooms around a shared cooking and living space.
 The University’s dormitories are all located in the uphill district of Lincoln with a number of restaurants, food outlets and other shops within a few minutes’ walk.
-Transport will be provided each day between the University and the excavation site, which is a 25-minute bus ride from Lincoln.

 Barker, P.A.
 (1993) 3rd edition.
 Techniques of Archaeological Excavation.
 London: Routledge.